Effects of Molecular Composition and Chain Length on the Interfacial and Thermodynamic Properties of Cyclic and Linear Polymer Blends: Results and Discussion

 \subsection{Energy Partitioning in the Polymer System}

-Energy partitioning in the context of polymer simulations is about understanding how the total potential energy is distributed among different interaction components\cite{A29}.
-In molecular dynamics, the total potential energy of the system is partitioned into various components depending on the type of interactions, the first one being from bonded interactions: Energy contributions from bonds, angles, and dihedrals are intrinsic to the polymer's structural integrity\cite{A30}.
-The second is pairwise interactions, which are the non-bonded energy contributions such as van der Waals (Lennard-Jones) and electrostatic interactions between non-bonded atoms or molecules.

-In polymer blends, especially under confinement (such as along the $z$-axis), the partitioning of energy between these components provides ideas about how the polymers behave and interact under different conditions.

-From Figure \ref{fig:EP-BPI}, it can be seen that the energies remain relatively constant, indicating that the system reached a steady state.
-As seen here with the negative values, a low energy ratio may reflect higher mobility or less structural rigidity in the blend\cite{A31}.
-The energy ratios (bonded/pairwise interactions) are consistently negative, signifying that the pairwise interaction energies dominate over the bonded interaction energies in all cases.
-A high energy ratio would have shown that bonded interactions dominate over pairwise interactions.
-This may suggest strong structural integrity or chain connectivity in the polymer\cite{A32}.
+Energy partitioning in polymer blends, particularly those with varying ratios of cyclic and linear polymers, reveals distinct behaviors governed by chain architecture.
+Figure \ref{fig:EP-BPI} shows that the energies remain relatively constant, indicating that the system reached a steady state.
+The energy ratios (bonded/pairwise interactions) are consistently negative, signifying that pairwise interaction energies dominate over bonded interaction energies in all cases.
+A high energy ratio would indicate that bonded interactions dominate, suggesting strong structural integrity or chain connectivity\cite{A32}.
+Blends with 10\% cyclic and 90\% linear content (C10) tend to exhibit higher total energy partitioning than those with 90\% cyclic and 10\% linear content (C90).
+This arises from the structural properties of cyclic polymers, whose closed-loop conformations can facilitate enhanced interactions with neighboring chains.
+In contrast, linear polymers predominantly influence pairwise interaction energy due to their greater conformational flexibility\cite{A54}.